 • There is nowhere to smoke after security, so step out beforehand.

-Smoking inside the enclosed terminal is not allowed under Indian law, with a fine of about ₹200 for smoking in non-designated spots.
+Smoking inside the enclosed terminal is not allowed under Indian law, so smoke in the open air outside instead.

 Last updated: